StevenJL/extended_ruby/README.md

 # ExtendedRuby

 Extensions of various Ruby classes.
+The added functionality may seem really specific, but I put it in this gem because:

+a) I needed this exact functionality to clean up code at the time.
+b) I can see this functionality being re-used again.

 A growing project.